sailshq/skipper/README.md

 #### History

-This module ~~may~~ **will** be included as a part of the stable release of Sails v0.10.
-However we need help with documentation, examples, and writing additional receivers (currently receivers for S3 and local disk exist.)

-> The decision to include skipper in Sails v0.10 was tough-- it has stalled our release.
-However, it was a consequence of rewriting this module to use streams2, as well as the spotty/fragmented/confusing state of file uploads around the community.
+This module ~~may~~ ~~_will be_~~ **is** included as the default body parser in Sails, and has been since v0.10 when [file upload support was removed from Express](http://andrewkelley.me/post/do-not-use-bodyparser-with-express-js.html).
+The decision to include skipper in core was tough, since it _is_ quite opinionated.
+But given the spotty/fragmented/confusing state of MPU implementations around the Node community, we didn't feel comfortable throwing out built-in support for file uploads.
 We hope this module helps clear things up for everybody.